8/15/2024

 Analyst, Danske Bank

 Yeah, thank you for those answers.
-I was more interested in sort of the long term view, looking a couple of years back when I think you had 4.8 in the LTM EBTA on a pro forma basis.
-And now that the portfolio has changed slightly, I mean it's not huge, the changes, but I was just interested to understand if you've done that analysis, whether the volatility in the portfolio has been materially reduced following this divestment, you see what I mean?
-So if you make the adjustments to 4.8 a couple of years back to these companies which have now divested,
+I was more interested in sort of the long-term view looking a couple of years back when I think you had 4.8 in LTM EBITDA on a pro forma basis.
+And now the portfolio has changed slightly.
+I mean, it's not huge, the changes, but I was just interested to understand if you've done that analysis, whether the volatility in the portfolio has been materially reduced following this divestment.
+Do you see what I mean?
+So if you make the adjustments in 4.8, a couple of years back to these companies, we should now divest them.
+Is there anything we should take into account or just if you've done that analysis?

 speaker